Hunter Killer (film): Production

 Principal photography on the film began on July 25, 2016, in London, and in Bulgaria.
 Interior sets of a Virginia-class Hunter Killer submarine were built at Ealing Studios, using blueprints approved by the U.S. Navy, with the spaces expanded slightly to allow freer camera movement.
 The sets were mounted on a gimbal to simulate the movement of the sea.
 Ealing also hosted a Pentagon set from where U.S. military personnel track the submarine action.
+The Former Legal & General Building in Kingswood, Surrey, U.K. was also utilised as a part of The Pentagon.

 Although the heroes of the movie are portrayed as U.S Navy SEALs the costuming department for the movie used commercially available uniforms in A-TACS FG camouflage which is not a pattern in use by the U.S Navy.

 An exterior set of the main Hunter Killer submarine was built in Pinewood Studios’ 806,000-gallon exterior water tank, while underwater scenes were shot using a separate water tank at Warner Bros.
 Studios, Leavesden, also just outside London.
 Interiors of the Russian base were built as sets at Nu Boyana Film Studios in Bulgarian capital, Sofia.